 Torrenting is a distinguished file-sharing process that involves numerous individuals (peers) in the downloading process.

-This procedure utilizes P2P technology to distribute torrent file among thousands of users.
+This procedure utilizes P2P technology to distribute torrent files among thousands of users.
 However, a torrent file is a computer file containing metadata related to the files and folders to be shared.
 You might listen to torrent and BitTorrent as synonymous terms, but they are different.

 - Swarm: A group of people is involved in downloading and uploading the same torrent file.

 - Torrent Client: Torrent client is the program that enables and manages the file-sharing process using the BitTorrent protocol.
-These BitTorrent clients arrange the disassembled torrent file handling its upload and download while providing the statistics about the torrent.
+These BitTorrent clients arrange the disassembled torrent file handling its upload and download while providing statistics about the torrent.

-Why People Torrenting?
+Why are people Torrenting?